 There are a variety of ways to learn about your customer—quantitative and qualitative, passive and active.
 Market research often deals with two types of customer data: demographics and psychographics.

 Psychographics are usually underrated.
 But they can be exceptionally valuable.

 What are psychographics?

-Psychographics are the attitudes, interests, personality, values, opinions, and lifestyle of your target market.
+Psychographics is the psychological study of consumers and their attitudes, interests, personality, values, opinions, and lifestyle.
 Psychographics are incredibly valuable for marketing, but they also have use cases in opinion research, prediction, and broader social research.

 Psychographics deal primarily with what are known as IAO variables—interests, activities, and opinions.
 They attempt to identify the beliefs and emotions of an audience, not just their age and gender.